-Anyone self respected backpacking boozer will know exactly what, when and where this amazing festival is held however, on the off chance it’s slipped your mind through some drunken stupor, let me full in some details.
-I’m heading this way in October this year so I thought it would be appropriate to get us al up to scratch, here we go:
+Anyone self-respecting backpacking boozer will know exactly what, when and where this amazing festival is held.
+However, on the off chance it’s slipped your mind through some drunken stupor, let me full in some details.
+So when is Oktoberfest?
+September AND October.
+More details below.

-What is Oktober fest?
 Guys guys guys, it’s only the biggest BEER festival in the world!
-It’s been running for over 200 years and attracts more than 5 million visitors each September/October, not that’s a lot of hangovers!
-Originally it began to celebrate the marriage of a Prince and Princess but since the beer heavyweights got involved in the late 19th century it’s been a cultured excuse to get drunk and be merry!
+It’s been running for over 200 years and attracts more than 5 million visitors each September/October.
+Now that’s a lot of hangovers!
+Originally it began to celebrate the marriage of a Prince and Princess.
+But since the beer heavyweights got involved in the late 19th century it’s been a cultured excuse to get drunk and be merry.

 The event itself takes place in the city centre where you’ll see an array of beer tents waiting for your presence (and money).

-What’s the craic at Oktoberfest?
-The craic (irish word, the prospect of all this drinking is bring me back to my country of birth!) is that while statistically the majority of attendees are German, there’s a significant proportion of foreigners (up to 20%).
-People are generally in an awesome mood, the booze doesn’t come cheap though (up to $15 a drink!) so bring plenty of cash.
+The craic (Irish word, the prospect of all this drinking brings me back to my country of birth!) is that while statistically, the majority of attendees are German, there’s a significant proportion of foreigners (up to 20%).
+People are generally in an awesome mood.
+The booze doesn’t come cheap though (up to $15 a drink!).
+So bring plenty of cash.